Travel Guides

 Tenzing Hillary Airport, Lukla

-The trip begins at the Kathmandu hotel.
-From there, the car will pick you up and take you to the airport, where you will catch a 30-35-minute flight to Lukla, the actual place to begin the trek.
+The trip begins from the hotel in Kathmandu.
+After having breakfast in your hotel, the car will pick you up and take you to the airport, where you will catch a 30-35-minute flight to Lukla, the actual place to begin the trek.
 The unique experience, stunning views of the snow-capped mountains, and beautiful landscapes from the plane give you heavenly pleasure.

 Since the flight from Kathmandu to Lukla is limited, it might not always be available.
 In that case, we must ride from Kathmandu to Ramechhap early, around 4 a.m.
 After riding for about five hours, you will reach Ramechhap and catch a flight at midday.